RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ![order]({% image_path order-mvn-package.png %})

-Create a temp directory to store only previously-built application with necessary lib directory:

-`rm -rf target/binary && mkdir -p target/binary && cp -r target/*runner.jar target/lib target/binary`

 Rebuild a container image based the cart artifact that we just packaged, which will take about minutes to complete:

-`oc start-build order --from-dir=target/binary --follow`
+`oc start-build order --from-file target/*-runner.jar --follow`

 The order service will be redeployed automatically via [OpenShift Deployment triggers](https://docs.openshift.com/container-platform/4.1/applications/deployments/managing-deployment-processes.html#deployments-triggers_deployment-operations) after it completes to build.